MarcToussaint/robotics-course/docs/source/_Configuration.rst

 Configuration
 =============

+Synopsis
+===

+A ``Configuration`` is the core data structure in ``rai`` to represent a scene with objects and robots, similar to a scene graph in graphics.
+Essentially it stores a set of (coordinate) ``Frames``, to each of which we can associate a ``Shape``, ``Inertia``, interaction forces, etc. Further, a configuration has ``DoFs`` (degrees-of-freedom), e.g. robot joint angles, which together form a vector.
+This vector representation of a configuration allows to apply optimization, control, and path finding methods on a configuration.
+Finally, a configuration allows you to compute ``Features``, which is any numerical quantity you might want to compute about a configuration.
+This could be basic things like the position or orientation of a frame, or the distance between shapes, or nearest points on two shapes, but also more involved things like the error of motion under Newtonian dynamics.
+Features are the interface between a configuration and optimization (or constraint solving) algorithms.

+A configuration can also represent a ``sequence of scenes'', i.e., a time discretized path.
+In this case, the configuration stores :math:`T` frames for a single objects, which all share the same shape and describe the motion of the object.
+Although the semantics of such a ``path configuration'' and normal configuration differ, in ``rai`` we use exactly the same data structure ``Configuration`` for both, as all the methods and operations we want to perform on them are essentially the same: We can parameterize a path configuration (trajectory dofs), and compute features on a path configuration (including velocity/acceleration/physics-based features).

+A configuration is also an interface between various engines:
+Rendering (OpenGL), Physics engines (bullet, PhysX), and file formats (`rai`'s .g-file, URDF, collada).

+Formally
+===

+In a rigid body case we would define a configuration :math:`C \in
+\SE(3)^m` as :math:`m` coordinate frames.
+To each frame a shape and/or inertia may be associated.
+We assume a configuration has dofs :math:`x\in\mathbb{R}^n` and write :math:`C(x)`.
+Given a configuration, we can compute features :math:`\phi(C(x)) \in
+\mathbb{R}^d` and Jacobians :math:`\nabla_x \phi(x) \in
+\mathbb{R}^{d\times n}` of features.
+This is the role of the `Configuration` data structure.

+Example Uses
+===

+Scene loading, editing, generation
+---

+* Loading URDF -- use `ry.tool.urdf2rai()`; often requires manual fixes.
+See details here.
+* Editing .g-files -- use `ry.tool.kinEdit()`!
+See details here.
+* editing and generation by code

+Example: Load 2 robots into a file, attach the root of one robot to the endeff of the other, add and attach an own object, animate it, store it as urdf and collada.

+Dofs, set/get state, seleting active dofs
+---

+Computing Features
+---

+Basic Inverse Kinematics
+---

+The frame state
+---
+While the dof state is :math:`x\in\mathbb{R}^n`, the frame state is :math:`C(x) \in SE(3)^m`.
+That is, the frame state is the pose (position+quaternion) of *all* frames of the configuration.
+It is set and returned as a (m,7)-matrix.

+Note the quirks in setting a frame state when we also have joints at the same time!
+Setting the frame state of all frames overwrites also all relative transformations, ignoring that a joint associated to the relative transformation might actually only parameterize a limited transformations (e.g. a hinge rotation).
+So setFrameState may easily set relative transforms to be inconsistent with joint constraints.
+A following setJointState would simply overwrite these relative transformations again.
+More interestingly, a getJointState following a setFrameState extracts the dofs along the joint dimensions from the the freely set relative transformation, and a following setJointState would result in a joint-consistent transformation as close as possible to the freely set relative transformation.

+Computing Collisions
+---
+Many features require computation of potential collisions between all shapes. `rai` uses collision engines (FCL for broadphase, and lower-level ccd/GJK calls for precise collision information) to this end.
+A setState does *not* automatically trigger calling the collision engines.
+Some features such as `F_accumulatedCollsions` automatically ensure that these collision engines were called.
+However, the user can also explicitly ensure updated collision information by calling `ensureProxies`, after which collisions can be reported.
+This can be used, e.g., to implement an interface for path finding algorithms (e.g., OMPL).

+Parents, Sub-Frames, & Links
+---
+Frames typically have parent frames.
+If a joint is associated to this parent relation, then this typically indicates that the relative transformation to the parent has DOFs (special case: A joint can also be rigid).
+If no joint is associated to the parent relation, then the child is really a sub-frame and part of the same `link`.

+A `link frame` is one that has no parent or a joint to its parent.
+For a link frame we can (recursively) collect all sub-frames, which together describe a `link` (e.g. an object with multiple sub-shapes or inertias with different relative transformations to the link frame).

+Activating/Filtering Collisions
+---
+Shapes have a ``cont`` property (TODO: change to int collide).
+If collide=0, collision evaluation is deactivated and it collides with no other shape; if collide=1 collision evaluation is activated; collisions of shapes within the same link are generally filtered out; if collide<0, then collision evaluation is activated *but* collisions are filtered out not only to other shapes in the same link, but also other shapes in the parent-link of order '-collide', e.g., the two *links* tree-upward for collide=-2.

+  is only roughly supp

+the pose (position orientation) of $m$ objects, equally including environment or (multi-) robot parts.
+A shape or inertia may be associated to each obj

 Just as arrays (vectors, matrices) are the core data structure to code numerics, a ``Configuration`` is the core data structure to code robotics.
 A configuration represents objects in a 3D world and how